treeman/mining-incorporated/README.md

 Larger changes
 --------------

+* Properly mine ores and move to storage room
 * Specify object behaviour from lua
     Quite a large undertaking?
 Need to expose an interface to lua.
 * Cool pixelated graphics.